ueberdosis/tiptap/docs/src/docPages/api/extensions.md

 ## toc

 ## Introduction
-Extensions are the way to add functionality to tiptap.
-By default tiptap comes bare, without any of them, but we have a long list of extensions that are ready to be used with tiptap.
+Extensions add new capabilities to tiptap.
+[Nodes](/api/nodes) and [marks](/api/marks) are rendered in HTML.
+Extensions can’t add to the schema, but can add functionality or change the behaviour of the editor.

 ## List of provided extensions
 | Title                                                       | Default Extension | Source Code                                                                                            |